Urinary tract infection (UTI) is no joke. At least 50 percent of women will have at least one urinary tract infection at some point in their lives.

 While tampons do not cause UTIs, sometimes the use of tampons during infection can cause flare-ups.
-Not changing tampons at regular intervals during menstruation has also known to cause flare ups in UTI symptoms.
-Using tampons can encourage the bacteria to breed much faster.
+Not changing tampons at regular intervals during menstruation has also known to cause flare-ups in UTI symptoms.
+Using tampons can encourage bacteria to breed much faster.

 When you use a tampon, body liquids stay sealed inside for a long time.
 Upon contact with warmth and chemicals from hygiene products, a perfect environment for bacteria is created.

 Some sources say that tampons can put extra pressure on your urethra through your vaginal walls which can in turn push bacteria inside your urethra.
 Generally, if you’re prone to UTI, avoid tampons or at least make sure you change them frequently.
 Never leave your tampon in for longer than 6 hours.